qiningliu1/race-to-the-raft/admin/D-test-plan.md

 1) Board

-method getGameBoard should be tested in isolation, to test if the correct expected board (comp1110.ass2.Tile[][]) is returned after providing the board string from the challenge string.
+method getGameBoard should be tested in isolation, to test if the correct expected newBoard (comp1110.ass2.Tile[][]) is returned after providing the newBoard string from the challenge string.

 2) Tiles